 Giving up wine or martinis?
 Use these grapes or martini glasses!
 Cutting down on coffee and drinking more tea?
 How about a teapot?
 Giving up dairy milk and cheese?
 How about a cheese grater keychain?
 Trading that muffin in for something more nutritious to start off your day?
 How about a muffin pan dangle?
 Cutting out the sweets?
 How about a candy charm bracelet?
-Or learn to make your own food trinkets out of polymer clay with Twenty to Make Tasty Trinkets: Polymer Clay Food Jewelry by Charlotte Stowel--adorable cupcakes, donuts and ice cream cones to name a few (notice I did NOT list chocolate as I'm assuming no beader or jewelry maker would give that up)!
+Or learn to make your own food trinkets out of polymer clay--adorable cupcakes, donuts and ice cream cones to name a few.

-Exercise I live for the day Cindy Crawford or Heidi Klum finally admits they HATE to exercise (I've been suspicious since I did my first tummy crunch).
-Meanwhile, we all know we should do it and for beaders, probably more often than we do!
+I live for the day Cindy Crawford or Heidi Klum finally admits they HATE to exercise (I've been suspicious since I did my first tummy crunch).
+Meanwhile, we all know we should do it, and probably more often than we do!
 How about setting the timer when you sit down to bead for every hour?
 Get up and dance a jig around the living room or your studio, take a break outside and jog around the block; actually moving every hour.
-I used to be so much smaller before I developed BBB (Beader and Book Butt).
-I think this happened when I became a beader AND book author as I'm always sitting these days.
-So let's get moving my beady peeps.

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.